 - Your payments may not go down much, or at all, even if interest rates go down.

 - You could end up owing more money than you borrowed, even if you make all your payments on time.

 - If you want to pay off your ARM early to avoid higher payments, you might pay a penalty.

-An example would be a 7-year ARM with the interest resetting seven years down the road.
-Depending on rates at that time, it's anybody's guess where the payment will be.
+An example would be a 7-year ARM with the interest rate to be reset seven years down the road.
+Depending on the rates at that time, it's anybody's guess how much the payment will be.
 One reason for getting an ARM other than betting on lower rates would be getting a lower payment in the first years of ownership.

 Investors use blanket mortgages when they own multiple properties with equity.
 They can open a line of credit with a bank or get this loan by allowing the lender to use the other properties as collateral.
 The properties back the loan and the proceeds can be used for other investments.

-Reverse mortgages are becoming popular without aging population.
-Particularly when approaching retirement, homeowners with significant equity can get a reverse mortgage that pays them a monthly payment as long as they live.
+Reverse mortgages are becoming popular with our aging population.
+For those homeowners who are approaching retirement and have significant equity, they can get a reverse mortgage that pays them a monthly payment as long as they live.
 The monthly payment amount is based on the home's value, equity, and age of the borrower(s).
-There you have some of the most popular mortgage types, and every one of them uses in some way the LTV, Loan to Value ratio.